 I am an Assistant Professor at the University of Chicago in the Department of Astronomy and Astrophysics.
-From 2017-2021 I was a Hubble Fellow, also at Carnegie.
+From 2017-2021 I was a Hubble Fellow and Carnegie Fellow at Carnegie Observatories.
 I graduated in 2017 with a PhD in Physics from the Astrophysics division at MIT, advised by Anna Frebel.

 I grew up in the California Bay Area where I spent most of my time doing math and playing piano.
 I graduated from Stanford University in 2011 with a Physics BS (minor in CS) and in 2012 with a Statistics MS, specializing in applied statistics and learning methods.
 I really enjoy teaching, and at Stanford I taught many courses, including the first generation of the student initiated course Practical Computing for Scientists.
 I also sang and played piano for Side by Side, and presided over the Stanford SPS.
-More recently, I have participated in the PDP program by UCSC-ISEE.
+As a postdoc, I have participated in the PDP program by UCSC-ISEE.
 In my spare time, I enjoy eating food, board games, hiking, and classical music.

 Photo credit: Damien Jemison